pivotal/docs-tap/scst-scan/cartographer.md

 > Cartographer also allows for separation of controls between a user who is responsible for defining a Supply Chain (known as a App Operator) and a user who is focused on creating applications (Developer).
 These roles are not necessarily mutually exclusive, but provide the ability to create a separation concern.

-The following example supply chain is an extension of the [Cartographer: Source to Knative Service Example](https://github.com/vmware-tanzu/cartographer/tree/main/examples/source-to-knative-service) provided by the Cartographer team.
+The following example supply chain is an extension of the [Cartographer: Source to Knative Service Example](https://github.com/vmware-tanzu/cartographer/tree/main/examples/source-to-knative-service).

 The Source to Knative Service example takes every source code commit, rebuilds and redeploys the application.
 This example will inject a source code scan before building and then perform an image scan after building.
 Additionally, this example will use a private source code repository instead of a public one.